gpg/gpg4win/doc/README.en.txt

 New in Gpg4win Version !VERSION! (!BUILD_ISODATE!)
 -----------------------------------------

-- GnuPG has been updated to version 2.0.27.
+- GnuPG has been updated to version 2.0.28.
 See release notes on www.gnupg.org for details.

-- Libgcrypt has been updated to version 1.6.3 (includes fix for CVE-2014-3591)

-- An issue has been fixed which could cause extracted files from TAR Archives to be truncated.
+- A potential crash during certificate search has been fixed.

+- Kleopatra no longer queries revocation information for X509 certificates during startup.
+This will drastically improve the startup time of Kleopatra for some users.
+  Revocation information is still checked once a certificate is used.

+- Kleopatra now uses the same defaults as GnuPG for new OpenPGP certificates.

+- Third party libraries included in Gpg4win have been updated.

 3. Known Bugs (and Workarounds)